Bellingcat on Navalny report: 'The Kremlin needs to prove us wrong' | DW | 17.12.2020

 DW: Were different forms of the Novichok nerve agent used in these three different operations?

-CG: Findings by independent laboratories confirm this was the case in the Skripal and Navalny case.
+CG: Findings by independent laboratories confirm this was the case regarding both Skripal and Navalny.
 In the Emilian Gebrev case [a Bulgarian arms dealer who was reportedly poisoned by Russia's GRU agency in April 2015] the consequences of his poisoning were very similar to a Novichok attack.
-We have read the reports by the Bulgarian and Finnish laboratories on this case.
+We have read the reports by Bulgarian and Finnish laboratories on this case.
 Their findings are not conclusive, however, as researchers did not specifically search for Novichok traces.
 To find out whether this agent was used on Gebrev, Bulgaria must submit an official request to the Organisation for the Prohibition of Chemical Weapons (OPCW).
 Bulgaria has not done this so far.

 DW: After all the publicity surrounding Skripal's Novichok poisoning, why did Russian secret services use this chemical agent on Navalny?

-CG: I think nobody really wanted to investigate Navalny's poisoning.
+CG: I don't think anybody was really expecting an investigation into Navalny's poisoning.
 Apparently, the plan was for him to die in Russia.
 Then, a falsified laboratory result — which already exists — would have been published claiming no traces of poison were found.
-We would have never learned about the use of Novichok if the pilot had not made an emergency landing on Omsk, and if doctors had not immediately administered Atropine.
-And if Navalny had not been miraculously flown to Germany for medical treatment.
+We never would have learned about the use of Novichok if the pilot had not made an emergency landing on Omsk, if doctors had not immediately administered Atropine, and if Navalny had not been miraculously flown to Germany for medical treatment.

 DW: Are you monitoring how Russian authorities are reacting to your investigation?